-So instead of roasting, I boiled the butternut squash in chicken stock until tender and then use the reduced chicken stock and cooked butternut as the basis for my sauce.
 As the butternut squash breaks down, it releases some of its starch into the chicken stock helping to thicken the sauce.
-Also, as you boil the butternut, the chicken stock reduces by about half, amplifying the chicken flavors and tightening the structure up.
+Also, as you boil the butternut, the chicken stock reduces by about half, amplifying the chicken flavors and further thickening the sauce.

 This may seem like a one-trick pony, but I use mine ALL THE TIME.
 It makes breaking up ground meat in a saute pan so fast and easy!